-In this respect and as per the Company's latest audited financial statements, the Company has the following liquid assets which is well above the 1/3 of the total fixed overheads requirement.
+In this respect and as per the Company's latest audited financial statements, the Company has the following liquid assets which are well above the 1/3 of the total fixed overheads requirement.

-Table 12: Liquidity Requirements
+Table 15: Liquidity Requirements

 Item €'000

-Liquid Assets 15
+Liquid Assets 56

-Requirement (1/3 of Fixed Overheads Requirement) 42
+Requirement (1/3 of Fixed Overheads Requirement) 44

-Surplus (27)
+Surplus 12

-Further to the above, the Company did not maintain adequate liquid assets to cover the one third fixed overheads requirement.
-However, during the year under review and thereafter, the Company's shareholders proceeded with several rounds of capital injections to the Company in order to support its business operations and ensure compliance with the prudential regulatory requirements at all times.
+Further to the above, the Company maintains adequate liquid assets to cover the one third fixed overheads requirement.
+However, the Company should monitor the above in order to ensure compliance at all times.